Manor of St. Sepulchre: Privileges

 In return for the support of the Archbishop, or to alleviate certain hardships suffered by Englishmen or the church in Ireland, privileges were granted to the manor (that is, to the archbishop and his successors) at various times and by various kings of England.
 These allowed the city manor (and its constituent manors outside the city) to have their own courts of justice (Courts Leet, Courts Baron and a Court of Record, where they were allowed to try all crimes except "forestalling, rape, treasure-trove and arson"), free customs, freedom from certain taxes and services, impose their own fines, have their own coroners, rights of salvage, maintain their own fairs and markets, regulate weights and measures, etc. For those condemned to death, the archbishop had his own gallows at Harold's Cross.

 These rights and privileges were ended by the Manor Court of Saint Sepulchre Abolition Act 1856 (19 & 20 Vict. c.
 57), the last such jurisdiction remaining in Ireland.

-Archbishop's palace

-Map (reprinted 1896) showing the layout of Dublin in 1610.
-The Palace of Saint Sepulchre is marked as location number 66.

-The headquarters of the city manor and consequently, of all St. Sepulchre manors, was the Archbishop's Palace which is located at the corner of Bride Street and Kevin Street adjacent to Marsh's Library.

-It was built by Archbishop John Comyn, the first Anglo-Norman Archbishop of Dublin, appointed in 1180.

-The name was suggested by the campaigns being waged by the Crusaders for the recovery of the Holy Sepulchre from the Muslims.
-Comyn was shortly after granted land by the monarchy for the See of Dublin, which provided the basis for the manor.
-This palace remained the seat of the Archbishops of Dublin until 1806.
-In then became a police station and remained in use for that purpose until 2017.

-In 1825, later the builder Patrick Byrne was employed to construct gate piers and erect railings around the compound which form the border as of 2024.

-Courthouse and jail

-A courthouse and gaol for the use of the manor were built in the early 19th century near the palace at the corner of Long Lane and Bride Street.
-Most of the prisoners were insolvent debtors.
-Much of the business of the court related to trading, fairs, weights and measures matters.
-Attending court was difficult for those manor residents living outside the city, in Swords, Lusk or elsewhere, most of whom were quite poor.
-The same difficulty applied to jurors, who were fined for not attending court when summoned.
-All income from court activity went to the Archbishop.
+St. Sepulchre's Palace

+The Manor of St Sepulchre was administered from St. Sepulchre's Palace, the residence of the Archbishops of Dublin and the seat of the manorial court.
+The palace, located beside St Patrick's Cathedral, served as the administrative and judicial centre of the manor until the liberty was abolished in the nineteenth century.